f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ![Second DC](./assets/virtual_site_dc2.png)

-In the F5 Distributed Cloud Console, navigate to the **Shared Configuration** service.
+Back in the Console, navigate to the **Shared Configuration** service.
 From there, select **Virtual Sites** and click the **Add Virtual Site** button.

 In the opened form fill in a name specified as label for Secure Mesh Sites of this Data Center.
 Then make sure to select the **CE** site type.
-After that add selector expression specifying its name as value and complete by clicking the **Save and Exit** button.
+After that add selector expression specifying its name as value and complete by clicking the **Add Virtual site** button.

 ![Second DC](./assets/dc2_vsite.png)